After-sales service

 Warranty support

-Average time: 2 to 5 weeks, depending on the nature of the intervention and the period.
+The average turnaround time is 2 to 5 weeks, depending on the type of problem and the time period.

 Warranty Conditions – Akrone